jglick/edit-bug/README.txt

 One, two!
 One, two!
 And through and through
       The vorpal blade went snicker-snack!
-He left it ded, and with its head
+He left it dead, and with its head
       He went galumphing back.

 “And hast thou slain the Jabberwock?